agda/agda/doc/user-manual/language/cubical.lagda.rst

-what makes it possible to use the univalence axiom computationally in Cubical Agda: we can package up our equivalences as paths, do equality reasoning using these paths, and in the end transport along the paths in order to compute with them.
+what makes it possible to use the univalence axiom computationally in Cubical Agda: we can package up our equivalences as paths, do equality reasoning using these paths, and in the end transport along the paths in order to compute with the equivalences.

 For more results about Glue types and univalence see https://github.com/agda/cubical/blob/master/Cubical/Core/Glue.agda and